VKorpelshoek/GridTrackNet/README.md

 |display_trail (optional) | Displays a trail of the ball trajectory.
 If set to 0, only a red circle around the predicted ball location is displayd on each frame.|

 ### API
 `Predict.py` script can be imported into your own code base.
-Predictions can be called by the following function:
+Predictions can be done by the following function call:
 ```commandline
 Predict.getPredictions(frames, isBGRFormat = False)
 ```